We've worked with some amazing clients, achieving fantastic things. Here are a few examples of how we've helped out.

 Branding, marketing development, organisational development, launch campaign, PR, ticketing, research, digital

-We are also Directors of BCB and have been working on the contemporary ceramics festival in Stoke-on-Trent since its inception in 2008.
+As Directors of BCB (2008-18) and have worked on the contemporary ceramics festival in Stoke-on-Trent since its inception.
 Working as part of a small team with responsibility for marketing, communications, sponsorship and advocacy, we have forged strong partnerships with the city’s tourism and regeneration teams to establish the festival as a major event for the city and region.
 We and the team have worked closely with local industry, community groups, transport and hospitality providers and the cultural sector to develop a unique festival rooted in its ceramics heritage, but with international appeal.
-We are now expanding the year round programme, building on the £6m+ of economic activity and £5m+ media coverage generated to date.
-BCB is now a key partner in the city’s bid to become the UK City of Culture 2021.
+It is now expanding its year round programme, building on the £6m+ of economic activity and £5m+ media coverage generated to date.
+BCB is now a key partner in the city’s Cultural Destinations programme.

 Norwich City of Culture Bid Team